We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Irritated eyes may produce more tears than normal as the body tries to rinse the irritant away.

 The following irritants can cause the over-production of tears in one or both eyes:

-- some chemicals, such as fumes, and even onions
+- some chemicals, such as those in fumes and even onions

 - allergic conjunctivitis

-- an injury to the eye, such as a scratch or a bit of grit (tiny pebble or piece of dirt)
+- injury to the eye, such as a scratch or the presence of a tiny pebble or piece of dirt

 - trichiasis, where eyelashes grow inward